 IPOs globally raised $41.3 billion in the three months ended June 30, 34 percent less than in the same period a year ago, according to data compiled by Bloomberg.
 At least 50 companies shelved sales as Europe’s debt crisis spread, growth prospects slowed in China and Facebook’s stock sank as much as 32 percent after the IPO.

 ServiceNow raised $210 million on June 28, pricing the shares above the planned range.
-New York-based Morgan Stanley (MS), which led ServiceNow’s share sale, is on track to be the top underwriter for technology and global IPOs, according to Bloomberg data.
+New York-based Morgan Stanley (MS:US), which led ServiceNow’s share sale, is on track to be the top underwriter for technology and global IPOs, according to Bloomberg data.

 The more successful the technology offerings, no matter how small, the easier it will be for investors to forgive Morgan Stanley for Facebook’s decline, McCormick said.